Polybutadiene

-Buna rubber is a term used to describe an early generation of synthetic polybutadiene rubber produced in Germany by Bayer using sodium as a catalyst.

 History

 The Russian chemist Sergei Vasilyevich Lebedev was the first to polymerize butadiene in 1910.
 In 1926 he invented a process for manufacturing butadiene from ethanol, and in 1928, developed a method for producing polybutadiene using sodium as a catalyst.

-The government of the Soviet Union strived to use polybutadiene as an alternative to natural rubber and built the first pilot plant in 1930, using ethanol produced from potatoes.
+The government of the Soviet Union strove to use polybutadiene as an alternative to natural rubber and built the first pilot plant in 1930, using ethanol produced from potatoes.
 The experiment was a success and in 1936 the Soviet Union built the world's first polybutadiene plant in which the butadiene was obtained from petroleum.
 By 1940, the Soviet Union was by far the largest producer of polybutadiene with 50,000 tons per year.

 Following Lebedev's work, other industrialized countries such as Germany and the United States developed polybutadiene and SBR as an alternative to natural rubber.

 In the mid-1950s there were major advances in the field of catalysts that led to the development of an improved versions of polybutadiene.
-The leading manufacturers of tires and some petrochemical companies began to build polybutadiene plants on all continents; the boom lasted until the 1973 oil crisis.
-Since then, the growth rate of the production has been more modest, focused mainly to the Far East.
+The leading manufacturers of tires and some petrochemical companies began to build polybutadiene plants on all inhabited continents; the boom lasted until the 1973 oil crisis.
+Since then, the growth rate of the production has been more modest, focused mainly in the Far East.

 In Germany, scientists from Bayer (at the time a part of the conglomerate IG Farben) reproduced Lebedev's processes of producing polybutadiene by using sodium as a catalyst.
 For this, they used the trade name Buna, derived from Bu for butadiene, Na for sodium (natrium in Latin, Natrium in German).
 They discovered that the addition of styrene to the process resulted in better properties, and thus opted for this route.
 They had invented styrene-butadiene, which was named Buna-S (S for styrene).